rohan-pareek/portfolio-v2/README.md

-# Portfolio v2 - WIP
+# Portfolio v2

-This is second version of my digital portfolio.
-For this one, I have used NextJS as the primary tool.
-The version 1 was build with ReactJS.
+This is the second version of my digital portfolio.

+## Tools used for v2

+- NextJS
+- Tailwindcss
+- Font awesome icons
+- Vercel

+## Tools used for v1

+- ReactJS
+- Font awesome icons
+- Netlify